Loading...

 Consultez la résolution en français

-In 2013, PGA launched its Campaign Against Discrimination based on Sexual Orientation and Gender Identity (SOGI) to promote the human rights principles of equality and non-discrimination and to sensitize parliamentarians on the obligations that States have to all individuals regardless of sexual orientation and gender identity under regional and international conventions to which their countries are party.
+In 2013, PGA launched its Campaign Against Discrimination based on Sexual Orientation and Gender Identity (SOGI) to promote the human rights principles of equality and non-discrimination and to sensitize parliamentarians on the obligations that States have to all individuals regardless of sexual orientation and gender inclusivity under regional and international conventions to which their countries are party.

 To date, PGA has worked with parliamentarians from Costa Rica, Dominican Republic, El Salvador, Ghana, Kenya, Liberia, Sierra Leone, Sri Lanka, Suriname, Tanzania, Uganda, Uruguay and Zimbabwe have participated in actions and consultations on this subject.

-I invite you to join us in PGA’s Global Allies Network, a resource for education, raising awareness and providing support to fellow Members of Parliament interested in working on issues of human rights, sexual orientation and gender identity around the world.
+I invite you to join us in PGA’s Global Allies Network, a resource for education, raising awareness and providing support to fellow Members of Parliament interested in working on issues of human rights, sexual orientation and gender inclusivity around the world.
 To learn more about our work in this field, please contact Mónica Adame, GEP Senior Program Officer, at .

 Hon.
 Thilanga Sumathipala, MP Sri Lanka